top of page

 About Machu Picchu

-Machu Picchu was declared a Peruvian Historic Sanctuary in 1981 and a UNESCO World Heritage Site in 1983.
-In 2007, Machu Picchu was voted one of the New Seven Wonders of the World in a worldwide Internet poll.
+Declared a Peruvian Historic Sanctuary in 1981 and a UNESCO World Heritage Site two years later, Machu Picchu was voted one of the New Seven Wonders of the World in 2007—an acknowledgment that its beauty, its mystery, and its power belong to all of humanity.

 bottom of page